ilyaperepelitsa/CV/README.md

 hyperparameters preserved in the json file.
-Some later models were lost (they're )on my iMac in Vladivostok) - the folder wasn't "githubbable" - I was saving all the logs and weights in order to be able to restart the training by pickling them and not do it from
+Some later models were lost (they're )on my iMac in Vladivostok) - the folder wasn't "githubbable" - I was saving all the logs and weights in order to be able to restart the training by pickling them and not do it from scratch.

+*

 ### Matplotlib